Saturday, May 9, 2015

 The fight to raise the minimum wage to $15 has already had an enormous impact on American politics.
 It hasn’t been reflected in national legislation, of course.
 With Congress in the hands of flat-earthers, the federal minimum wage is still stuck at less than half that—$7.25, the level it reached in 2009, as a result of legislation passed in 2007.

-But what first registered as a surprising anomaly—one-day strike in New York City involving just over 100 workers on Black Friday, Nov.
+But what first registered as a surprising anomaly—a one-day strike in New York City involving just over 100 workers on Black Friday, Nov.
 29, 2012—has come to serve as a focal point for articulating demands for a dignified living wage, not just for fast-food workers, but for everyone who works for a living.
 What began as a movement of those holding “McJobs” is now brimming over with new participants making the point that virtually all jobs nowadays are, or at least can be, McJobs—even the latest to join in with demonstrations held on April 15: adjunct college professors.

 The build-up to this point has been remarkably swift, even as the rest of the political system seems paralyzed.
 After a brief lull to lay further groundwork, NYC fast-food workers held a second strike on April 4, 2013, the anniversary of Martin Luther King’s assassination, while supporting the Memphis Sanitation Workers’ Strike.
 Covering the strike for Salon, Josh Eidelson made a number of key points.
 First, that far from being peripheral, fast food jobs represent a de facto employment paradigm for today’s America: